umarsheikh13/windbreakercss/README.md

 ## Purging

-As you can see above a lot of classes are generated so it's best to purge all the classes that aren't used in your website or app.
-We recommend using [PurgeCSS](https://github.com/FullHuman/purgecss).
+As you can see a lot of classes are generated so it's best to purge all the classes that aren't used in your website or app by using something like [PurgeCSS](https://github.com/FullHuman/purgecss).

 ## Notes

-As you can see from some of the examples above, we've added quotes around the color names, this is due to sass converting them to hex colors.
+As you can see from some of the examples above we've added quotes around the color names, this is due to sass converting them to hex colors during processing.

 ## Contributing